 - Window well drain: Installing a well drain around a window is a cost-effective way of preventing water from entering your basement and causing damage.
 Set aside $500-$1,500 for this activity.

 - Foundation membrane: Though more costly than a cementitious coating, it’s useful in stopping leaks as it has no seams between panels.
 Liquid waterproofing membrane costs $3-$5 per square foot, while the sheet membrane costs $3.50 to $6.50 per square foot.
 Be sure your contractor backfills it with at least six inches of soil after installation.

 What’s the cost of labor?

 Some Columbus, OH, contractors will charge you a fixed amount for the entire project, while others per linear foot.
-A 1,000 square foot basement will cost roughly $5,000 to waterproof, or $5 per foot.
-This amount covers the cost of labor and materials, including cleaning gutters, minor repairs, epoxy injection, sump pump installation and creating French drains.
-Nearly every waterproofing contractor will back their work with a warranty.
+Also not that nearly every waterproofing contractor will back their work with a warranty.
 Typical warranties for waterproofing projects could run for 10 years to 25 years.

 Want to waterproof your basement?
 Contact your local basement contractor to get free estimates for your project.